Churchyards and wildlife

-Whilst the use and development of the churchyard as a place of nature conservation is to be encouraged, the PCC’s duty to maintain it to the required standard must not be forgotten.
+Whilst the use and development of the churchyard as a place of nature conservation is to be encouraged, the PCC’s duty to maintain it to the required standard should not be forgotten.
 The degree to which wildlife should be encouraged without prejudice to any physical structure depends on the character of each churchyard.
 A balance is needed, and priorities need to be established.
 For example, although plant growth may be permitted on robust materials of lesser historic value, it may need to be strongly discouraged on fragile materials of great historic or architectural importance.

 The Quinquennial Inspection